CasualBot/angular-fix-image-orientation/README.md

 # Angular Fix Image Orientation Directive

+This is a modification of a bower plugin created by Czar Pino and can be found at: https://github.com/czarpino/angular-fix-image-orientation

 Fix image orientation by reading image exif data and applying appropriate CSS transformations.
 This is, however, just a **visual** fix.

 ## Usage